-Charred Broccoli coated in a Homemade Italian Dressing is an unusual yet tasty side dish created accidentally by simply burning broccoli.
-This is perfect for those who think they can’t cook because burning it is the recipe!
+Charred Broccoli coated in a Homemade Italian Dressing is an unusual yet tasty side dish created accidentally by burning the broccoli.
+This is perfect for those who think they can’t cook because burning is the trick!

 This recipe was discovered when my daughter was roasting broccoli and it stayed in the oven a little too long.
 The broccoli came out burnt and crisp around the edges.
 I tried one and found it tasted amazing!
 I then mixed it with some of my homemade Italian dressing and the kids devoured it.

 You can have this dish in 10 minutes and it can accompany just about anything.
 You can add it to salads, dip them in your favorite sauce, mix it in with rice, or best of all, eat it as is.